Registration for mBIT 2026 closes soon. Register here!

 Teams

 Anyone is eligible to participate in the competition.
-Participants may compete in teams of up to four and are allowed to access reference books and the internet; however, they are encouraged to cite sources if they use code found online.
+Participants may compete in teams of up to three and are allowed to access reference books and the internet; however, they are encouraged to cite sources if they use code found online.
 Directly asking for assistance during the competion from anyone other than tournament organizers is not permitted.
+The use of generative AI is strictly prohibited.
+This includes models such as ChatGPT, Claude, Copilot, Cursor, and Gemini.

 Prizes